JTinkers/Gleemer/Gleemer.md

 The idea behind this project is to create a robust code snippet hosting service.

-Every snippet can have its' language or visibility adjusted according to users' needs.
+Every snippet can have its' language or public visibility adjusted according to users' needs.

 Additionally, every snippet can be rated, commented or favourited.